Decimalish

 [quotientdecimal, remainderdecimal]

-Divides two numeric values to a given places or precision returning both the quotient and the remainder while satisfying the two conditions:
+Divides two numeric values to a given number of decimal places or to a specified precision, returning both the quotient and the remainder while satisfying the two conditions:

 • dividend = divisor * quotient + remainder